 2. “If I die without a Will, all of my assets will be given to the state or charity.”

 If you die without a Will (i.e. you die “intestate”), your estate will again go through the Probate process.
 However, because you left nothing that gives the Court guidance with respect to your wishes, the Court will look to the Probate Code and intestacy laws to determine who gets your estate.
 What does the Probate Code say about who gets what?
-Well, you can check out Probate Code sections 6400-6414 (by clicking here) to make sure it is in line with your wishes…or you can get started on creating your estate plan and guarantee that your wishes will be followed.
+Well, you can check out Probate Code sections 6400-6414 (by clicking here) to make sure it is in line with your wishes…or you can start on creating your estate plan and guarantee that your wishes are followed.

 3. “ I’m too young for an estate plan.”